Data Selection via Optimal Control for Language Models: Method

 \subsection{Data Selection as Optimal Control}

-We recognize the optimization problem in \Eqref{eq:obj} is analogous to a discrete time optimal control problem~\citep{optimal_control}, where $J(\cdot)$ is the cost function, the model parameters $\vtheta$ are the state variables evolving according to \Eqref{eq:gd}, and the data quality scores $\vga$ are the control variables to be optimized within $U$.
-This perspective provides a convenient framework to formulate the pre-training data selection problem from a more theoretical perspective.
+We recognize the optimization problem in \Eqref{eq:obj} is analogous to a discrete optimal control problem~\citep{optimal_control}, where $J(\cdot)$ is the cost function, the model parameters $\vtheta$ are the state variables evolving according to \Eqref{eq:gd}, and the data quality scores $\vga$ are the control variables to be optimized within $U$.
+This perspective makes it convenient for theoretically solving the data selection problem.

 \paragraph{Theoretically Optimal Solution for Data Selection.} Optimal control problems can be solved by a powerful tool known as \textbf{Pontryagin's Maximum Principle} (PMP;~\citealp{maximum_principle}), which provides a set of necessary conditions for the optimal control variables and their corresponding state variables (See Appendix~\ref{app:proof} for its formal expression).
 However, standard PMP conditions allow the optimal control to vary over time, whereas in \Eqref{eq:obj}, the control variables $\vga$ are constrained to be \textbf{time-invariant} due to the offline nature of data selection in our setting.
 This typically makes the optimization problem more challenging due to the shrinking of feasible region.
 In the following, we present the PMP conditions for data selection under this constraint: \begin{theorem}[PMP Conditions for Data Selection] Let $\vgao$ solve the problem in \Eqref{eq:obj}, and $\vtdo$ denote the LM parameters trained with $\vgao$.
-For $0\le t < T$, there exists a vector $\vldo \in \sR^N$ such that
+For $0\le t < T$, there exists a vector $\vldo \in \sR^N$ such that {

-where $\nabla^2 L(\vtdo, \vgao)$ denotes the Hessian matrix of $L(\vtheta, \vgao)$ with respect to $\vtheta$ evaluated at $\vtheta=\vtdo$. \end{theorem}
+} where $\nabla^2 L(\vtdo, \vgao)$ denotes the Hessian matrix of $L(\vtheta, \vgao)$ with respect to $\vtheta$ evaluated at $\vtheta=\vtdo$. \end{theorem}